jaidena2277/sep11-freedom-project/entries/entry04.md

 Even though I had to add these things to make the ai I understood that nothing was more important than adding the "enemy" class to it.
 I soon finished with the body of the ai and had to import a custom body to it to be able to see the ai.
 Of course it wasnt moving because I stopped working on the movement to make the body appear because without a body how would I know it works.
 Most likely console.log but I didnt think of that at the time.

+Now that the body is done I could move on to how to make the body move.
+This was probably the most difficult challenge I had.
+I set the speed to a nice smooth tempo where it wasnt too fast or too slow.

 [Previous](entry03.md) | [Next](entry05.md)